10 Best Traditional Hanukkah Foods

 Here, we've rounded up 10 traditional Hanukkah foods everyone should try at least once.

-Latkes, also known as potato pancakes are, as you can imagine, pancake-shaped and shallow-fried, and are traditionally made with ground potatoes.
+Latkes, also known as potato pancakes, are, as you can imagine, pancake-shaped and shallow-fried, and are traditionally made with ground potatoes.
 They are typically mixed with onion, egg, flour, and seasonings.

-Nowadays, there are different creative recipes out there that call for zucchini and sweet potatoes as the base rather than white potatoes if you want to go a bit out of the box.
+Nowadays, there are different creative recipes out there that call for zucchini and sweet potatoes as the base rather than white potatoes, if you want to go a bit out of the box.
 These fried treats are scrumptious when dipped in sour cream and/or served alongside some applesauce.

 Fortunately, there are several different ways to prepare it, whether it's with specific seasonings, vegetables, or sauces.
 As long as it's tender and served with other traditional sides, it's a win!
-We think this creative Beer Brisket Recipe would make a fun new addition to your table!
+We think this creative beer brisket recipe would make a fun new addition to your table.

 In addition to brisket, golden-brown whole roasted chicken is another familiar main course to serve at a Hanukkah gathering for those who may not eat beef.

 The best part about the commonly-made poultry dish?
 It's an easy recipe that's delicious with a generous amount of seasoning and roasted vegetables.
-We like this Tasty Roast Chicken Recipe for an easy main course and vegetable combination.
+We like this tasty roast chicken recipe for an easy main course and vegetable combination.

 Kugel is an egg noodle pudding or casserole that is commonly served as a side dish at a Hanukkah celebration.
 The best part?
 The traditional meal can be made both savory or sweet.

 Some ingredients to add to kugel on top of the common egg noodles, sour cream, eggs, butter, sugar, and cottage cheese include dried fruits, honey, cinnamon, and even cereal.
-We like this recipe from Savory Simple that takes the sweet route with a sweetened pecan topping.
+We like this recipe from Savory Simple that takes the sweet route with a pecan topping.

 Matzo ball soup is hot, tasty, and a staple at Jewish celebrations.
 Matzo balls are soup dumplings that are typically made from matzo meal, eggs, water, and a fat such as butter, chicken fat, or oil.

 The light and delicious balls are oftentimes placed in traditional chicken noodle soup or just plain chicken broth.
 You'll find yourself eating more than one bowl of the flavorful appetizer.

-This pastry, which is always filled with a sweet inside, is a deli-staple treat that is usually made into a triangle shape and served as a Hanukkah dessert.
+This pastry, which is filled with a sweet inside, is a deli-staple treat that is usually made into a triangle shape and served as a Hanukkah dessert.

 Sufganiyot (Jelly-Filled Doughnuts)

-Jelly-filled doughnuts are a yummy dessert that are hard not to indulge in at Hanukkah.
-The treat is typically filled with jelly or custard, they're deep-fried, and then coated with powdered sugar.
+Jelly-filled doughnuts are a yummy dessert that is hard not to indulge in at Hanukkah.
+The treat is typically filled with jelly or custard, deep-fried, and then coated with powdered sugar.
 When it comes time to serve them up, the warmer the better!

 This braided masterpiece is a staple at Jewish celebrations, especially Hanukkah.
 The dough is oftentimes made with ingredients like eggs, water, butter, yeast, salt, sugar, and/or oil.
 After it's cooked, it can be topped with sesame seeds or poppy seeds for a salty flavor.

-Gelt are little chocolate coins typically used as money while playing a game of dreidel on Hanukkah—and they're specifically a favorite of the children at the celebration!
-Instead of buying these chocolates this year, you can actually make your own at home with this recipe from ElanasPantry.
+Gelt are little chocolate coins typically used as money while playing a game of dreidel on Hanukkah—they're specifically a favorite of the children at the celebration.
+Instead of buying these chocolates this year, try making a homemade version with this recipe from Elana's Pantry.

-Knishes can double as an appetizer or a snack, and the fillings inside typically consist of just mashed potatoes or cheese.
+Knishes can double as an appetizer or a snack, and the fillings typically include mashed potatoes or cheese.
 Other options include sweet potatoes, spinach, or beans.
 While the golden-brown rectangular or square treats are extremely tasty, they are rather heavy, so don't overdo it on them before the main course—you'll want to save room.